shrutikakubal/english2sql/README.md

 # english2sql
-English to SQL converter powered by EvaDB
+An English-to-SQL converter powered by EvaDB

 This project aims to provide an AI powered model that will generate SQL statements based on the user’s requests in natural language.